parthkulkarni04/classroom-enhancer/README.md

 4. Run the Flask application using `python app.py`.
 5. Access the platform via the provided URL and explore its features.

-## **Contributing**

-We welcome contributions from the community to enhance and expand the functionality of the Educational Platform.
-If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request with your changes.

-## **License**

-This project is licensed under the [MIT License](LICENSE), allowing for free use, modification, and distribution.

 **Polygon Network Integration:**